jasonebox/CARRA-TU_GEUS/README.md

 # CARRA-TU_GEUS_AWS
 CARRA-TU_GEUS_AWS

-work here is about delivering each ~month Greenland hourly AWS data into an operational weather modeling system under CARRA.
+work here is about delivering each ~month Greenland hourly AWS data* into an operational weather modeling system under CARRA.
 Assimilating the AWS data alongside a lot of other observations strongly improves the accuracy of the model.

+* emphasis on air pressure and near surface air temperature.
+*
 the work includes the use of data from the Envidat API to gather the Koni Steffen GC-Net AWS data that appear at this nice web site https://www.envidat.ch/gcnet/#/

 The work reformats data from PROMICE, GEUS GC-Net Koni Steffen GC-Net AWS